whisthq/whist/README.md

 - This container-images Dockerfile will install dependencies, including the Server protocol executable, then install and run Blender, and then proceed to execute the Server protocol executable.
 - The client-application Electron App will then execute the Client protocol executable and pass in the IP address of the Server as received from main-webserver.
 A window will then open, giving the user a low-latency 60 FPS Blender experience.

+For more in-depth explanations of each subrepo, simply peruse the README's of the respective file from the root Fractal repo.

 ## Workflow and Conventions

 ### `master` is for releases only. `staging` is "almost `master`".